Introduction:

 This single-track trail is heading south, viewing the lake from above.

 This trail is can lead you all the way to Stevens Creek Tony Look Trail Head on Stevens Canyon Rd.
 From this point the trail change its name to Lookout Trail, it climbs all the way to the mountain ridge top (PG&E power line).
-From the viewpoint you have few options to continue into Fremont Older Preserve, I recommend to hike to Coyote Ridge Trail that will lead you back down to the lake dam, this will create an 7.5 miles loop hike.

-The south west section:
+The south west Park section - Picchetti Ranch:

 Near the junction of Stevens Canyon Rd. with Mt Eden Rd there are few picnic sites and you can find river access road sides locations in the canyon.

-Hiking trail to Picchetti Ranch: Park at Canyon picnic or nearby Cooley picnic area.
+Park at Canyon picnic or nearby Cooley picnic area.

 Cross the road and the creek over the bridge, the trail start at Cooley picnic area, this is a good place to access the creek.